 All grants and fellowships will be considered for up to 8 weeks during the summer and up to $4800.
 Housing on the Williams campus can be arranged at no additional fee to the student.
 It is also possible to apply for projects that are shorter in length and will not require residency on the Williams campus.

-- Application Deadline: Applications for all Davis Center Summer Opportunity Grants and Fellowships are extended until Monday, March 20 at 5 PM.
+- Application Deadline: Applications for all Davis Center Fellowships and Summer Opportunity Grants are due on Friday, February 23 at 5 PM.